brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 28 bht.md

 # Ephesians 5:28 Commentary Help Text

 ## BHT:
-A husband should love his wife just as much as he loves himself, taking the same care for her comfort and well-being as he does for his own body.
-By loving his wife, a husband is actually loving himself, as their interests are intertwined.
-The kindness and solicitude shown towards a wife will bring happiness and fulfillment, making any effort worth it.
-Indeed, it is a natural and noble duty for a man to love his wife, for she is as much a part of him as his own body.
+Husbands are instructed to love their wives just as they love themselves, treating them with the same care and consideration they would give to their own bodies.
+By nurturing and cherishing their wives, husbands are fulfilling their responsibility and nurturing their own well-being.
+A man's love for his wife is not only a duty but also a source of great happiness and fulfillment, for the love and happiness she imparts to him far exceeds any effort he puts into making her happy.

 ## Choicest Commentary Quotes:
 ### Henry Alford: